Skip to content

 How fast is Semgrep?

 Median CI scan time is 10 seconds according to the Semgrep website.
-The tool runs locally by default and code is never uploaded unless you opt into the cloud platform.
+Both CE and the Platform run locally by default — code never leaves your machine unless you opt into the cloud platform.

 What languages does Semgrep support?